Our 5 Favorite Employee Engagement Tools

 - To create great visuals to share, you can’t get any better than Canva.

-What it is: An employee resource group (ERG) is an employee-led (but employer-supported) group with the aim to create a more diverse and inclusive workplace.
+An employee resource group (ERG) is an employee-led (but employer-supported) group to create a more diverse and inclusive workplace.
 They are a place where employees can openly share their experiences.

 Free Tools: Brilliant Ink has done incredible work gathering resources on DEI, anti-racism, and allyship into one resource center.
 A few of our favorite guides include: